Whats better than a plain homemade brownie? Brownies with cream cheese frosting!

-- make sure your chocolate and butter had cooled before adding it to your egg mixture of you will cook your eggs!
+- Make sure your chocolate and butter have cooled before adding it to your egg mixture otherwise you will cook your eggs!

-- I recommend using a liquid food coloring and not a gel. the liquid ones are just more saturated while the gel ones are more mild in color.
+- I recommend using liquid food coloring and not a gel.
+From my experience liquid food coloring tends to be more saturated while the gel ones are more mild in color.

 Lastly, if you try out this recipe, be sure to leave a comment/rating on how they turned out.
 I love hearing from you guys and will try my best to reply to every comment!
 And don't forget to tag me on Instagram!

-Red Velvet Brownies with a Cream Cheese Frosting
+Extra Fudgy Red Velvet Brownies with Cream Cheese Frosting

 - 6 eggs

 - 2 ½ cups sugar